Skip to content

 For the example below, I searched for “lakes rivers” and focused the map on the Minneapolis area.
 The first two results both appear to be possible options.

-Viewing an item page on the source website
+Viewing the first item page on the source website

 Use the worksheet provided to take some notes related to these questions to determine whether or not metadata exists for a given resource.